jlafosse/jquery-hijack/README.md

 - **context** [jqObject,String:'target']

     Sets the context(scope) in which the ajax calls will run.
 This is set to the target by default.

+- **removeOld** [Boolean:true]

+    Setting this to true will empty & remove the previous target element.
+This is useful since jquery object refs are cached and will still exist (but not in dom).

 Callbacks
 ---------